Sebastian-TheDataDetective/Data_Analysis_Portfolio/README.md

 In subsequent sections, I will provide a brief description and summary of my projects.
 The projects will demonstrate the following skills: cleaning and preparing data for analysis, analysing data to identify trends, querying a relational database with SQL and creating data visualisation and dashboards.
 These projects were carried out using the following tools: EXCEL, TABLEAU, PYTHON, SQLite.

-Finally, this repository serves as a means to showcase my data skills, and a platform to share my projects and track my progress in data analytics.
+Finally, this repository serves as a means to showcase my data skills, and a platform to share my projects and track my progress in data analysis.

 # Projects
 ## Project 1: Explore a Dataset on Energy Usage and Draw Conclusions